August 26, 2020

 - Land needs assessment – we will determine the amount of land needed to meet Guelph’s projected 2041 population and employment targets.
 The Province’s target for Guelph is to reach a population of 191,000 people and an employment base of 101,000 jobs by 2041.

-- Growth scenario planning and servicing implications – we will develop different options for growth based on the results of the residential intensification analysis, land needs assessment and employment lands strategy, and guided by the provincial Growth Plan.
+- Growth scenario planning and infrastructure needs – we will develop different options for growth based on the results of the residential intensification analysis, land needs assessment and employment lands strategy, and guided by the provincial Growth Plan.
 The scenarios will determine whether we have enough, too much or not enough land to accommodate our 2041 population and employment forecasts.
 We’ll also analyze our infrastructure master plans and transportation master plan to determine infrastructure needs and costs to service each growth option.
 We will then select a preferred option for where Guelph should grow, known as the urban structure for Guelph’s Official Plan.

 The project will also consider recommendations from several infrastructure and land use studies, including the Clair-Maltby Secondary Plan.